Earth science: Geology

 Geology is broadly the study of Earth's structure, substance, and processes.
-Geology is largely the study of the lithosphere, or Earth's surface, including the crust and rocks.
+Geology is largely the study of the lithosphere, or Earth's surface, including the Earth's crust and rocks.
 It includes the physical characteristics and processes that occur in the lithosphere as well as how they are affected by geothermal energy.
 It incorporates aspects of chemistry, physics, and biology as elements of geology interact.
 Historical geology is the application of geology to interpret Earth history and how it has changed over time.

 Geochemistry studies the chemical components and processes of the Earth.
 Geophysics studies the physical properties of the Earth.
 Paleontology studies fossilized biological material in the lithosphere.
 Planetary geology studies geoscience as it pertains to extraterrestrial bodies.
 Geomorphology studies the origin of landscapes.
 Structural geology studies the deformation of rocks to produce mountains and lowlands.
 Resource geology studies how energy resources can be obtained from minerals.
 Environmental geology studies how pollution and contaminants affect soil and rock.
 Mineralogy is the study of minerals and includes the study of mineral formation, crystal structure, hazards associated with minerals, and the physical and chemical properties of minerals.
 Petrology is the study of rocks, including the formation and composition of rocks.
+Petrophysics is the physical and chemical properties of rocks.
 Petrography is a branch of petrology that studies the typology and classification of rocks.